msclock/gitlab-ci-templates/docs/act.md

 ## Configuration

-To run act, no configuration is required at the moment.
+No configuration is required at the moment.